 Well, it is time to listen and stop using harmful products that are threatening the environment and affecting our future.
 Let your first step be getting rid of all non-organic plant-care products from your shed and start being eco-conscious!

-Using chemical like synthetic fertilizers, pesticides or herbicides in your garden will help kill fungal or animal pests but it will also harm earth more than it will help your plants.
+The second thing about how to make an eco-friendly backyard is using Organic stuff instead.
+Using chemicals like synthetic fertilizers, pesticides, or herbicides in your garden will help kill fungal or animal pests but it will also harm the earth more than it will help your plants.
 That is why it is extremely important to turn to alternatives when it comes to fertilizing and keeping pests away from your garden.
 There is a large variety of organic fertilizers available in most stores nowadays and you can even make your own products using organic and natural ingredients from your home that can keep your garden pest-free.

 Also, using finished compost as a fertilizer is a great way to nourish your garden since it is a free soil amendment and it won’t harm your plants in any way.
 Adding rich and healthy compost to the soil will improve the quality and overall texture of it and your plants will grow stronger and healthier.
 In pre-prepared high-quality soil, you can plant all those early blooming plants, shrubs and bushes to make your garden your own piece of heaven in springtime!